bnossum/midgetv/README.md

 2. The coarse [memory map](work/sw/inc/midgetv.inc) of midgetv is part of the API.
 3. The way a binary file is mapped to `localparam` specifications by the utility [`midgetv_bin2ebr`](work/util/midgetv_bin2ebr.c) is part of the API.

-### Future plans
-- Write and test exhaustive CSR code, just now only a minimum exists
-- Test on external interrupts
-- Test on nested interrupts/exceptions
-- Support of compressed instructions (will bloat the controller)
-- Cleanup on code
-- Table that show clockcycles used per instruction
-- Production of a monolithic source file to ease integration of `midgetv` into projects.